josegabrielguerrero26/CSE210/README.md

 # Greed
-Greed is the game where players recolect points by grabing artifacts falling.
-The most artifacts the user collect the more points he gets.
+Greed is the game where players recollect points by grabing artifacts that are falling.
+The more artifacts the user collects the more points he gets.
 ## Getting Started
 ---
 Make sure you have Python 3.8.0 or newer and Raylib Python CFFI 3.7 installed and running on your machine.
 You can install Raylib Python CFFI by opening a terminal and running the following command.